 Simplify3D still delivers G-Code in record times when compared to what the same STL file with similar settings takes to process on PrusaSlicer or Cura.

-I personally performed a few tests a few months ago and confirmed that S3D was nearly three times faster than Cura at slicing the same model with almost the same settings.
+I personally performed a few tests a couple months ago and confirmed that S3D was nearly three times faster than Cura at slicing the same model with almost the same settings.
 Having said that, I have to admit that I am able to waste a few seconds every now and then in order to preserve $149.

 Taking into account how fast computers are nowadays and how little time it takes to slice most objects that I tend to print, most hobbyists probably will not base their decision on this almost trivial advantage.